umbauschool/umbauschool.github.io/index.md

 We are currently hosting a very big fundraising campaign to help raise enough money for:

-1. umbau is raising $30,000 to fund its first permanent studio space in the U.S. Shenandoah, Virginia, USA.
+1. its first permanent studio space in the U.S. Shenandoah, Virginia, USA.

-2. umbau will use the funding to host a series of free workshops, lectures, and a design project that seeks to build carbon-neutral houses in the Shenandoah Valley.
+2. a series of free workshops, lectures, and a design project that seeks to build carbon-neutral houses in the Shenandoah Valley.

-3. With this initial seed funding, we will develop a full educational model for year-round programming with no-tuition.
+3. developing a full educational model for year-round programming with no-tuition.

 No donation is too small (or too big!)
 Any amount helps!